n-tirrell/CMVR/README.md

 3. Click the "Search" button for the results.
 If the variant rsID is not in the system, then we return "No matches found."

 ### Sample Runs
-A sample run using the tool would be as follows:
+A sample run using the tool would be using the following input information:

       Patient DOB: 10/13/1989